-From the Email Settings dialog, you can specify email settings such as the:
+On the Email Settings dialog, you can specify the following email settings:

 - Mail server

 - Subject title

-- Who the email is coming from
+- Email senders

 - Email recipients

 You can also enable and define your proxy settings.
 These settings apply to all email alert notifications and can be modified at any time.